Svedrin/misc/smaserve/README.md

 You need to have [`SBFspot.cfg`](https://github.com/SBFspot/SBFspot/blob/master/SBFspot/SBFspot.cfg) and the Taglists available.

 If you use the original `SBFspot.cfg` from their repo, be sure to disable Bluetooth (unless you want to use it).
 The config from my repo has it disabled already.

-Also, from within the [`SBFspot` subdir of the original repo](https://github.com/SBFspot/SBFspot/tree/master/SBFspot), `cp TagList*.txt /usr/local/share/smaserve/`.
+Also you'll probably want to set your correct GPS location.

 # Run it